Amorphous Nanocrystalline Transformer Core 241*115*47*144

 Providing better soft magnetic materials and solutions for customers has been our long-term goal.

-Cobalt-based amorphous nanocrystalline alloy strip
+Cobalt-based amorphous nanocrystalline alloy ribbon

-Iron-based nanocrystalline strip material
+Iron-based nanocrystalline ribbon

-Iron-based amorphous strip
+Iron-based amorphous ribbon

 Get A Quote